The Thirteenth Window (A Christmas Story)

 Abraham Washington, seven years a widower, had not put up Christmas lights in seven years.
-But on December 21st—the same day that the freakishly warm spell finally snapped cold—Abraham’s son James called from San Francisco.
-While Abraham was still breaking down the latest Steelers loss, James changed the subject abruptly.
+But on December 21st—the same day that the late warm spell finally snapped cold—Abraham’s son James called from San Francisco.
+While Abraham was still breaking down the latest Steelers loss, James changed the subject.

 “You’re not going to put up those lights this year, are you, Pop?”

 Because just yesterday Malina’s father (Malina was James’s wife) had taken a spill from a ladder while putting up outdoor lights and broken his wrist and sprained his ankle besides, and he was a full five years younger than Abraham.